Jumbo Loans: Everything You Need to Know

 • You may have a harder time qualifying: Because jumbo loans are not as common, they can sometimes be more difficult to qualify for.
 Lenders may have stricter guidelines in terms of income, debt, and credit score.
 So if you’re thinking of applying for a jumbo loan, it’s important to do your research and make sure you understand the qualification requirements.

-When you’ve found a lender you’re comfortable with, you can begin the application process.
-The lender will likely ask for a variety of financial documents, so be prepared to provide things like tax returns, bank statements, and pay stubs.
+• Start the Application Process: Once you’re comfortable with a lender, you can begin the application process.
+The lender will request various financial documents, including tax returns, bank statements, and pay stubs.
+Be ready to provide these promptly.

 How is Qualifying for a Jumbo Loan Different?